Christine Fellows: History

 Fellows has also toured as a member of The Pan-Canadian New Folk Ensemble with Kim Barlow and Old Man Luedecke, and often collaborates with visual artist Shary Boyle.

 She was artist-in-residence at Le Musée de Saint-Boniface Museum in Winnipeg for 2009.
 Her fifth studio album, Femmes de chez nous includes a live performance film/DVD of the September 2009 premiere of Reliquary/Reliquaire, the commissioned performance work she created for the museum.

 In 2011, Samson, Fellows and Sandro Perri participated in the National Parks Project, working with filmmaker Daniel Cockburn to produce and score a short film about Ontario's Bruce Peninsula National Park.
 She also was the sound designer for the National Film Board of Canada web documentary God's Lake Narrows.

 Her 2014 album Burning Daylight was released jointly with a poetry collection of the same name.

 She is currently an adjunct professor in the University of British Columbia's creative writing program.

 Most recently, Samson, Fellows, Ashley Au and Jason Tait collaborated on the music for For the Turnstiles, a dance performance by Winnipeg's Contemporary Dancers troupe inspired by Neil Young's 1974 album On the Beach.
 In 2016, Fellows and Tait coproduced Samson's new solo album Winter Wheat.

+In 2018, Fellows launched her own online store, Vivat Virtute, to sell her music and other craft and art projects.
+Her first release through Vivat Virtute was the album Roses on the Vine, and she followed up in 2022 with Stuff We All Get.
+In February 2023, Fellows and Samson released Hold Music, an album of almost entirely instrumental music except one song with vocals by Samson, with Vivat Virtute credited as the band name.